Complete guide to Pod Point home chargers

 Pod Point Solo home wallbox charger

-You can choose from 3.6, 7 and 22kW versions, although the latter requires a three-phase electricity supply, which can be a costly upgrade for the average UK householder.
+You can choose from 3.6, 7 and 22kW versions, although the latter requires a three-phase electricity supply, which can be a costly upgrade for the average UK household.
 Pod Point chargers have load-balancing function that monitors your property’s electricity consumption and controls the charger to ensure it never exceeds a safe level, meaning 7kW units can be installed at almost every property.

 All versions are wi-fi-enabled, which allows over-the-air software updates for the life of the unit, and they can communicate with a smartphone app.
 Once you’ve entered your energy cost per unit, it can display the amount of power and the cost of your electricity every time you connect, helping you keep tabs on your outgoings even if you don’t have a smart meter.